Fast and secure

 Compact and Modular Design

 The clever design of the Ossila Optical Spectrometer combines optical elements and internal electronics into an extremely small footprint.
 The result is a lightweight, compact but powerful UV-Vis-NIR spectrometer.

 With a high strength enclosure, the system is capable of withstanding heavy daily use in the lab.
 The optional spectrometer case, included in the complete optical spectroscopy kit and available to buy separately, also allows it to be bolted to standard optical tables or breadboard plates.

 Internal and External Trigger Modes

 Use the optical spectrometer in free-running mode, or integrate with other systems using the external trigger input.
-The unique rolling integration mode, which begins acquisition with a 5V rising edge on the rolling integration port and ends it when the voltage at the port returns to 0V, allows the integration time to be controlled dynamically by external trigger signals.
+The unique rolling integration mode allows the integration time to be controlled dynamically by external trigger signals.

 I have been using the Ossila Optical Spectrometer in my research to measure absorption, transmission, and reflectivity.
 I highly recommend it to anyone who is looking for a cheap, fast, reliable and easy-to-use spectrometer for their optical experiments.

 Spectrometers and Spectroscopy

 |Dimensions (D x W x H)||78 mm x 78 mm x 38 mm (3.07" x 3.07" x 3.07")|

 |Weight||150 g (0.33 lb)|